Summary: Additional basic FAQs on the Ayurvedic Healthcare System, the concepts of Vata, Pitta and Kapha, and the origins of disease

-Ayurveda acknowledges that it is much more difficult to digest red meat than white meat, however in this case the digestive fire can be increased with spices such as chillies.
-There are of course, karmic implications involved in eating any form of animal flesh – particularly those of the higher sentient beings.
+Ayurveda acknowledges that it is much more difficult to digest red meat than white meat.
+However, in this case the power of our digestive fire can be increased with spices such as chillies.
+There are of course, karmic implications involved in eating any form of animal flesh – particularly those of the higher sentient beings!

 Q. Does Ayurveda have any surgical techniques associated with it?